danbz/aesthetic-programming/source/figurelist.md

 * Figure 1.12: Create a new project with the GitLab web interface
 * Figure 1.13: Manage directories/files using the GitLab web interface
 * Figure 1.14: The GitLab Web IDE
 * Figure 2.1: Multi by David Reinfurt.
-Image Courtesy of the artist
+Courtesy of the artist
 * Figure 2.2: The screenshot of the remix of Multi
 * Figure 2.3: Simple exercise
 * Figure 3.1: Early alchemical illustration of ouroboros accompanied by the text ἓν τὸ πᾶν ("The All is One") from the work of Cleopatra the Alchemist (10th Century).
 Image from Wikipedia.